pnjorge/GridHopperTac/README.md

 73
 F5VMJ

 **Also available:** **[GridHopper](https://gridhopper.net)**, the companion web application.
-Accessible from any modern web browser, it provides advanced mapping, location reference systems, and many additional tools for portable, mobile, and roving operation.
+Accessible from any modern web browser, it provides advanced mapping, location reference systems, and many additional tools.
+Handy for portable, mobile, and roving operations with iPhone or Android.

 ## Download